EyasuTeshome/shifttracker/job-search/peer-interview-practice/articles/common_issues_during_interviews_behavioral.md

 **Anxiety** is one of the most common issues that arise during a job interview.
 It can cause you to stammer, speak too fast, or make mistakes.

 To overcome this issue, it's important to **relax yourself** before you go into an interview.
-A great way to do so is by meditating, praying or taking a power nap.
+A great way to do so is by meditating, breathing exercises or taking a power nap.

 - [10-Minute Meditation For Anxiety](https://www.youtube.com/watch?v=O-6f5wQXSu8)